 And in other cases, the applicant has a previous visa refusal on their record (either for a visitor visa or some other kind of visa) and this tends to cause problems, in some cases severe ones.
 The new application needs to be made in a way that deals with the issues in the refusal decision.

 For these sorts of reasons, you might like to instruct a lawyer to prepare your visitor visa application so that it can be done to the best effect.
-We at GSN Immigration have good experience of visitor visa applications and we will be able to help you.
+Our immigration lawyers in London have good experience of visitor visa applications and we will be able to help you.

 OISC Level 3 Immigration Lawyer